tldr-pages/tldr/contributing-guides/style-guide.md

   using `{{*.ext}}` explains the command without being unnecessarily specific;
   while in `wc -l {{file}}` using `{{file}}` (without extension) is sufficient.

-### Options
+### Flags

-- Prefer long options instead of short ones whenever is possible.
+- Always use long flags when applicable, for example instead of `bash -c`, use `bash --command`, so the reader can understand the meaning of a flag.

 ### Special cases
 - If a command performs irreversible changes to a file system or devices,